DAAD Helmut-Schmidt-Program Scholarship for MA in Governance and Public Policy 2027/28

 All applicants should meet the following criteria:

-The scholarship program is open to highly qualified graduates from developing and emerging countries who aim to contribute to their home countries’ social and economic development.
+The scholarship program is open to highly qualified graduates from developing and emerging countries who aspire to contribute to the social and economic development of their home countries.
 Key requirements include:

 - At least an upper second-level bachelor’s degree in social sciences, political science, law, economics, or public administration.